Wendy WheelerWendy Wheeler

 Wendy at Avebury London and South England, May 2000.
 Me sitting and wishing (hence, the closed eyes) on the "Wishing Rock" at Avebury in southern England.
 The standing stones in this tiny Wiltshire village are sooooo incredible and powerful.
 What a cool place Glastonbury is!
 J4 and I had an amazing 3.5 days there staying in a beautiful and funky B&B on the path to the Tor.

 Wendy in Paris Paris, November 2000.
-This picture of me on the Champs Elysee, the famous main street in Paris, was taken at night.
+Me on the Champs Elysee, the famous main street in Paris, with my German coworkers bowing before me.
 It's pretty dark, but you can still see the Arch of Triumph behind us.
-This trip was also for business, so those are my European co-workers bowing before me.
-I was freaked a little to travel alone to a country with another language, so I brushed up with a book and a tutor.
-But I had a good time, spoke French okay, saw tons of gorgeous art, ate great food, and did the Paris thing!
+I traveled alone, but I had a good time, spoke French okay, was treated well by Parisians, saw tons of gorgeous art, ate great food, and did the Paris thing!

 Photography